-Turn in on e-learning: all vhdl files and simulation screenshots (3)
+Turn in on e-learning: all vhdl files and simulation screenshots for Pre-lab 3

 Pre-lab turn in instructions:

 When turning in the pre-lab exercises, make sure to have separate directories for part 2 and 3.
 Zip both of these directories and turn in the zip file.